Capital city and seat of India's government

 Severe rainfall has triggered floods and resettlement across southern and central China.
 Authorities warn of more downpours as rescue efforts continue and emergency responses are under way in Hunan, Hubei, Guangxi and other provinces.

-US officials have signalled plans to shrink the pool of military capabilities available to NATO — including halving strategic bombers, cutting fighter deployments and reducing naval and submarine contributions — while Secretary of State Marco Rubio has been visiting India to repair trade and energy ties and to attend a Quad foreign ministers meeting in New Delhi (as of 02 Jun 2026).
+U.S. officials have signalled a plan to reduce the pool of military capabilities available to NATO, cutting strategic bombers, some fighter deployments, naval assets and withholding certain drones, while senior U.S. diplomats are touring India to repair trade and energy ties and press Quad cooperation (as of 09 Jun 2026).

 The India-Africa Forum Summit has been postponed due to the evolving Ebola outbreak in the Democratic Republic of Congo.
 Health authorities in DR Congo have confirmed cases and deaths, prompting officials to delay the event to ensure African leaders’ full participation in a safe setting.